akuczala/4d-game/README.md

 # 4d-game
 First person 4d geometry game engine, written in Rust, inspired by www.urticator.net.
-Under development.
+Under development; the current version amounts to a demo.

 There is a 3d and a 4d mode, toggled with backspace.